twoporeguys/librpc/docs/source/building.rst

         ]
     }

-You'll need to set the arguments of ``"sourceFileMap"`` correctly to have the debugger be able to find the source files the mounted folder.
+You'll need to set the arguments of ``"sourceFileMap"`` correctly to have the debugger be able to find the source files in the mounted folder.
 Now we need to create \
 the ``prepare_remote_debug`` task that will launch our shell script we made above.
-Create a new VS Code task or create a ``tasks.json`` file in the the ``.vscode`` folder with the following:
+Create a new VS Code task or create a ``tasks.json`` file in the ``.vscode`` folder with the following:

 .. code-block:: c